Clergy & Staff

 Joshua joined Temple of Aaron in July 2010 as our Director of Education and has since expanded his role in many ways including his new one as our Cantor and Education Director.
 Josh has been active in synagogue life since growing up in the house of a Rabbi.
 After going to Ramah Poconos in 1990 he helped form his USY chapter and became very active in the greater Jewish community.
 While attending the University of Maryland he worked at a synagogue that later hired him as their Youth Director.
 After 6 years as a Youth Director in Rockville, MD and Baltimore he returned to school back home in Philadelphia at Gratz College.
 While there, he received a master’s degree in Jewish Communal Service and a certificate in Non-Profit Management while acting as the Youth Director, B’nai Mitzvah tutor, Junior Congregation leader, and wearing many other hats at Beth El in Cherry Hill/Voorhees in New Jersey.Upon finishing studies at Gratz he went to work at Kellman Brown Academy, a Solomon Shechter Jewish Day School, in Voorhees, New Jersey as their Director of Programming and Development.

 As a Hebrew school teacher, Junior Congregation coordinator and leader, B’nai Mitzvah tutor, USY advisor, Youth Director, Assistant Hebrew High School Director, Confirmation Coordinator, and Director of Programming and Development, he has watched and helped many children grow and connect to Judaism.
-He, his wife Andrea, who hails from the Twin Cites, and their son Jonah live with their dog Rocky in Golden Valley.
+He, his wife Andrea, who hails from the Twin Cites, and their sons Jonah and Gordon live with their dog Rocky in Golden Valley.
 They are happy to be a part of the Temple of Aaron family and Joshua is proud to have taken on the title of Cantor/Educator in the summer of 2015 in hopes of inspiring people spiritually and educationally in the years to come.
+Feel free to email Joshua Fineblum or call 651-698-8874 ext.
+103 with any questions about our schools and beyond.

 Email Danae Thorpe or 651-698-8874 ext.
 107